 Wage and employment dynamics in Britain

-Starting in October 2019, and now in its second funding period, the project will increase understanding of how people’s wages progress through their careers.
+Starting in October 2019, and now in its third funding period, the project will increase understanding of how people’s wages progress through their careers.
 Data linkages will facilitate analysis through the lens of key characteristics such as gender and ethnicity, as well as the particular dynamics of low-pay labour markets.

 The data